cozy/cozy-apps-registry/README.md

-`slug`             | the default slug that should never change (alpha-numeric lowercase) (__REQUIRED__) `source`           | where the files of the app can be downloaded (by default it will look for the branch `build`) `tags`             | a list a tags describing your application and features (useful for indexing and search) `time_interval`    | _(konnector specific)_ By defaults, konnector triggers are scheduled randomly between 00:00 AM and 05:00 AM.
+`slug`             | the default slug that should never change (alpha-numeric lowercase) (__REQUIRED__) `source`           | where the files of the app can be downloaded (by default it will look for the branch `build`) `tags`             | a list a tags describing your application and features (useful for indexing and search) `terms`            | an object defining some properties about a related terms that need to be displayed/accepted by the user when installing the application
+`time_interval`    | _(konnector specific)_ By defaults, konnector triggers are scheduled randomly between 00:00 AM and 05:00 AM.
 Those two values can be overwritten thanks to this property, by passing an array containing two values: first is the interval start hour, second is the interval end hour.
 Example: `[15, 21]` will randomly schedule the konnector trigger between 15:00 (03:00 PM) and 21:00 (09:00 PM).
 `type`             | type of application (`konnector` or `webapp`) (__REQUIRED__) `version`          | the current version number (__REQUIRED__)